-An easy, Instant Pot version of a classic French dish, this Instant Pot Chicken Fricassee offers tender and flavourful chicken thighs and hearty vegetables in a rich, luscious sauce.
-Chicken fricassee is a rustic dish featuring simple ingredients and a great meal for any occasion, even if it is just to satisfy your comfort food cravings.
-This recipe is also Keto, low carb, Paleo, and Whole30 when served over compliant rice options.
+An easy, low FODMAP version of a classic French dish, this Low FODMAP Instant Pot Chicken Fricassee offers tender and flavorful chicken thighs and hearty vegetables in a rich, luscious sauce.
+Chicken fricassee is a rustic dish featuring simple ingredients and a great meal for any occasion.
+In addition to being low FODMAP, this chicken fricassee recipe is also Keto, low carb, Paleo, and Whole30 when served over compliant rice options.

 What is Chicken Fricassee?